-At Fort Behavioral Health in Fort Worth, Texas, our licensed therapists and addiction treatment professionals emphasize teen mental health treatment as an essential part of our teen recovery program.
+At Fort Behavioral Health in Fort Worth, Texas, our licensed therapists and addiction treatment professionals emphasize teen mental health treatment as an essential part of our adolescent treatment program for young women only.
 If you are a teen who may have a mental health disorder that is accelerating drug or alcohol use, our Fort Behavioral Health team can help.
 Also, if you are a parent or guardian of a teen who may be battling a mental health disorder and an addiction, we can be part of your teen’s support system.

 Unfortunately, for some people, there is a stigma associated with mental health treatment.
 This misconception often results from a lack of information and knowledge about mental health treatment, especially for teens.
 One of the events that helps to bring understanding to this issue is Teen Mental Health Awareness Day.

 Generation Z is the newest generation, born between 1997 and 2015.
 There are currently 68 million members of “Gen Z” in the U.S. between 6 and 24 years old.
 According to the American Psychological Association, Gen Z has the worst mental health of any generation, with 91 percent of teens reporting they are stressed about school, family, friends, health, and money.
 Furthermore, 64 percent of Gen Z say they want to achieve a healthier lifestyle for overall happiness, including a stronger self-care routine, and 94 percent consider mental health very important to their well-being.